-UPM Speciality Papers has announced its new Confidio and Confidio Pro designs, which are resistant to moisture and grease and compatible with heat sealing.
+UPM Specialty Papers has announced its new Confidio and Confidio Pro designs, which are resistant to moisture and grease and compatible with heat sealing.

 Also providing a mineral oil barrier, the designs are supposedly suitable as primary and secondary packaging for various food products, whether dry, greasy, or frozen.
 They are apparently FDA and BfR compliant and therefore safe for direct contact with food products.